divinusdracodominus/catinventory/README.md

 # test
 This directory holds the primary frontend for the system, which is written in react and a small amount of vanilla javascript.

+### Please NOTE:
+If this repo is a little disorganized, and if some features are missing or half implemented, it is because over the course of ~43 hours I spent ~25 hours working on getting the UI functional in a water flow development style, as problematic as that is.